eminentspoon/mws-restaurant-stage-1/README.md

 ## Project Overview: Stage 2

 For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage Two**, you will take the responsive, accessible design you build in **Stage One** and connect it to an external server.
+In **Stage Two**, you will take the responsive, accessible design you built in **Stage One** and connect it to an external server.

 ### Aims